vineeth191004/Speaker_identification_using-1DCNN-and-GMM/README.md

 ## Dataset

 The dataset contains audio recordings from **50 speakers**, each organized into separate folders.
 Audio files are processed to extract **MFCC features**, which act as robust descriptors of vocal characteristics.
 Data augmentation techniques are applied to improve the generalization of the CNN model.
-Refer this link for dataset[Dataset link](https://drive.google.com/drive/folders/1qb_NCloA8p7r7IgXBMji--6HELPwLL1J?usp=drive_link)
+Refer this link for dataset.
+[Dataset link](https://drive.google.com/drive/folders/1qb_NCloA8p7r7IgXBMji--6HELPwLL1J?usp=drive_link)

 ---